paleobiotechnology/EMN001_Paleofuran/05-results/README.md

   - `REFG_Chlorobiaceae_genomes_snpAD.tsv`: the overview of the performance of the recovery of Chlorobiaceae genomes from samples with strong evidence of Chlorobiaceae DNA using the EMN001 Chlorobiaceae MAG as the reference

+5. `PHYL`: results related to phylogenetic analyses

+  - `PHYL_Flexilinea_proteintree_taxa.tsv`: the overview of the comparative genomes for the analysis of the family Anaerolineaceae
+  - `PHYL_Flexilinea_proteintree_RAxML.tre`: the phylogenetic tree of the family Anaerolineaceae generated using RAxML
+  - `PHYL_Flexilinea_fastANI.tsv`: the pairwise average nucleotide identity for all members of the genus *Flexilinea* and its neighbouring clades after discarding contigs shorter than 2 kb